Ola-dele Kuku: Formation and career

-Neglecting the end capabilities to itself, Kuku is quite fascinated by the study of proportion and create structures between the visible and the imaginary dialogue that put in the physical with the idea of empty space revolutionizing the common conception of living space and challenging traditional architecture dictates.
+Kuku was captivated by the study of proportion and created structures to challenge common conception of living space and traditional architectural restraints.

 At this immaterial production Kuku also having more works related to the subject such as "Opera Domestica" a series consisting of furniture wooden sculpture that condense the structures and functions of architectural space in the object space.

 Awards and prizes

 Ola-Dele Kuku has successfully participated in numerous events and international competitions such as: